DAF201/2022_fall_school_garbage/Logic.md

 ## Precedence of Quantifiers

-The ∀ and ∃ have higher precedence than any logical operator.
+The ∀ and ∃ have higher precedence than any logical operator

 which means ∀x P(x) ∨ Q(x) means (∀x P(x)) ∨ Q(x) instead of ∀x (P(x) ∨ Q(x))

 ## Equivalences in Predicate Logic

-have the save value for every possible result.
+have the save value for every possible result

 cover every domain